DHS Strips Funding From Group That Counters Neo-Nazi Violence

 Donald Trump ran a campaign that emboldened right-wing extremists while focusing on policing Islamic radicalism.
 Now some groups claim that Trump has brought that approach to the Department of Homeland Security.

 Late last week, DHS released a list of organizations receiving a total of $10 million in grants for countering violent extremism (CVE) programs.
-Grant recipients had initially been selected just days before the end of Barack Obama’s tenure in office; but those funds were frozen and the program placed put under review after Trump took office.
+Grant recipients had initially been selected just days before the end of Barack Obama’s tenure in office; but those funds were frozen and the program placed under review after Trump took office.
 The revised list excludes several organizations previously approved for grants, essentially stripping them of funding they had been promised under the Obama administration.

 It’s another indication the Trump administration is turning away from efforts to combat far-right violence, and refocusing the CVE program to focus more on Islamic extremism.